amesar/mleap-fun/README.md

 Basic MLeap examples.

-Demonstrates end-to-end creation of an MLeap bundle and serving it as a Spark bundle and MLeap bundle.
+Demonstrates end-to-end creation of an MLeap bundle and serving it as either a Spark bundle or MLeap bundle.

+I was frustrated at the lack of working examples and light documentation from the MLeap site, so I created this sampler which demonstrates basic usage of MLeap with Spark ML.

 #### Synopsis
 * Versions: